hackmanser/climate/without-hot-air/src/chapE.md

 ##### Leakiness reduction by internal wall-coverings

 Can you reduce your walls’ leakiness by covering the *inside* of the wall with insulation?
 The answer is yes, but there may be two complications.
 First, the thickness of internal covering is bigger than you might expect.
-To transform an existing nine-inch solid brick wall (U-value 2.2 W/m<sup>2</sup>/K) into a decent 0.30 W/m<sup>2</sup>/K wall, roughly 6 cm of insulated lining board is required. [[<span class="websitetitle">65h3cb</span>](http://tinyurl.com/65h3cb)] Second, condensation may form on the hidden surface of such internal insulation layers, leading to damp problems.
+To transform an existing nine-inch solid brick wall (U-value 2.2 W/m<sup>2</sup>/K) into a decent 0.30 W/m<sup>2</sup>/K wall, roughly 6 cm of insulated lining board is required. [[65h3cb](http://tinyurl.com/65h3cb)] Second, condensation may form on the hidden surface of such internal insulation layers, leading to damp problems.

 If you’re not looking for such a big reduction in wall leakiness, you can get by with a thinner internal covering.
 For example, you can buy 1.8-cmthick insulated wallboards with a U-value of 1.7 W/m<sup>2</sup>/K. With these over the existing wall, the U-value would be reduced from 2.2 W/m<sup>2</sup>/K to: